codrush/hexolike/source/docs/introduction.md

 MVS，short for Metaverse

 ## Metaverse full node introduction
-Full nodes are ones that store all the data of the MVS blockchain and are connected to the blockchain network in a P2P manner.
-All nodes in the blockchain network are equal which act as both clients and servers.
+Full nodes are nodes that store the entire Metaverse blockchain and are connected in a P2P network architecture.
+In the blockchain network, all full nodes are treated as equals, and serve as both clients and servers.

-The MVS full node consists of two programs and a set of front-end resource:
+The MVS full node consists of two programs and a graphical interface:
-* mvsd: The core wallet program, which is similar to bitcoind in bitcoin;
+•   mvsd: The core wallet program, similar to Bitcoin’s bitcoind;
-* mvs-cli: an interactive tool of the command-line that is similar to bitcoin-cli in bitcoin;
+•   mvs-cli: a command line interface, similar to Bitcoin’s bitcoin-cli
-* mvs-htmls: the angularjs implementation which belongs to browser-based front-end interactive resources.
-This resource is not required for developers.
+•   mvs-htmls: a browser-based graphical user interface built with AngularJS.
+This GUI may not be necessary for developers.

-## MVS full nodes wallet download address:
+## MVS full node wallet download address:

-Generally, the latest MVS full node client could be downloaded from Metaverse official website (https://mvs.org#download)
+Generally, the latest MVS full node client can be downloaded from Metaverse's official website (https://mvs.org#download)

 Supported versions: